Top-100-Coders/Synopysor-Pro/README.md

 # Synopysor-Pro
-A Python information retrival and summarization application for video contents using OpenAI's GPT 3-Turbo API and Streamlit.
-This would be an ideal solution for those who are looking for quick information retrieval.
+Synopysor-Pro is a Python information retrieval and summarization application designed to streamline the process of extracting key insights from YouTube video content.
+Leveraging OpenAI's powerful GPT-3 Turbo API and the user-friendly Streamlit framework, this application is an ideal solution for individuals seeking quick and efficient information retrieval.

 ## Working
-1. Synopysor-Pro works currently with YouTube video for summarization.
+1. **YouTube Video Summarization**: Synopysor-Pro focuses on summarizing YouTube videos, providing users with concise and informative summaries.
-2. The application takes in your search item and scraps the results from YouTube.
-The Top 50 results are obtained, and from them, the result count mentioned in the slider (by default 2) would be taken into account for summarization.
+2. **Search and Scrap**: Users input their search item, and Synopysor-Pro scraps the top 50 results from YouTube.
+The application allows users to select the desired number of results (default is 2) for summarization.
-3. Multiple summaries data is combined and provided to the ChatBot for the Question-Answer.
+3. **Combining Multiple Summaries**: The summaries from the selected results are combined and processed through a ChatBot for an interactive question-and-answer session.

 ## Installation